theHobbitWhale/The_Whale_World/README.md

 # The_Whale_World
 My first repository
-This is the_hobbit_whale,a man from China.
+This is the_hobbit_whale,a man from